 In 2014 the James Hutton Institute at Invergowrie tested all 13 samples of our wheat from the gene banks round the world.
 The initial results told us two things: first, that all the accessions named ‘Rouge d’Ecosse’ were genetically pretty much identical despite having spent many decades in seed stores as far apart as Poland and the USA, being periodically ‘grown out’ to maintain the viability of the seed; second, that all these ‘old’ varieties had generally higher levels of nutritionally-important minerals and trace elements than the types of wheat being grown commercially.
 Encouraged by this initial evidence, we collated all the accessions named Rouge d’Ecosse (and Golden Drop and Hunter’s) into ‘composite’ varieties, capturing, we hoped, a degree of diversity from their varied provenance which might help them thrive again in Scottish soil.

-We tested samples of the milled grain (exactly as you will find it in the bags of flour that we are selling) in summer 2017.
+We tested samples of the milled grain in summer 2017.
 The results are presented and discussed here.
 Every bag we sell comes with a summary of the mineral values for that variety on a label.
 We don’t know of any other flour being sold with this amount of information, though we hope other millers will follow suit so that bakers can choose and use flours that have more in them.
 Although we can be confident that we are on the right track to improve the nutrient density of Scottish breadmaking wheat, we know that there is much more to do.
 Which is why we are planning to include well-researched high-mineral wheat varieties from Scandinavia into our growing programme.

 Testing grain is expensive and we need to do a lot more of it to make sure that our research and practice follows the best evidence.
 We rely on donations and share sales to support our work even as we try to convince funders that our work merits support from the public purse.
 If you think we are on to something, please join us.